Develop your applied research skills in our thriving, multidisciplinary department.

 Get to know a few of our students and find out how they also make a difference to the world-class research and teaching in our department.

-The University also offers a more general application guide, lots of information and guidance about postgraduate study, fees and funding, colleges and the application process on the Graduate Admissions website.
+As well as our own FAQs, the University also offers a more general application guide, lots of information and guidance about postgraduate study, fees and funding, colleges and the application process on the Graduate Admissions website.
 You can also browse this guide to Preparing for Academic Practice.